guillermolam/pass-cli/docs/public/docs/objects/item.md

 1. **Vault sharing**: When a vault is shared, all items in it are accessible to vault members
 2. **Individual item sharing**: Specific items can be shared with users who don't have access to the full vault

-When you share an item individually:

-- A **Share** relationship is created between the user and the specific item
-- The recipient can access only that item, not the entire vault
-- You can control the recipient's permissions (view, edit, etc.)

-## Item operations

-Common operations you can perform on items:

-- **Create**: Add new items to a vault
-- **List**: View items in a vault or across all vaults
-- **View**: Display item details and field values
-- **Update**: Modify item information
-- **Delete**: Remove an item permanently
-- **Share**: Grant access to specific users

 ## URI format